turtle2007/ff/_pages/teaching.md

 image: "https://raw.githubusercontent.com/turtle2007/ff/master/images/aboutme/4teaching.jpg"
 ---

-## Co-Supervision
+## Supervision

-(Day-to-day supervision, bi-week meetings, guide paper writing.)
-- One PhD student 2022-2024 with Dr Janne Lindqvist at Aalto University, Finland.
-- Four MSc students 2019-2024 with Dr Oussama Metatla, Dr Zhijun Fan at Bristol University, UK, Shandong University, China.
-- Research interns and final-year project of undergraduate 2019 - 2022 with Dr Tony Stockman at Queen Mary University of London, UK.
+At Bristol University, I supervised research internships, and BSc and MSc students in their thesis projects.
+At Aalto University, I co-supervised a PhD student project with Dr Janne Lindqvist.
+Of these projects, two resulted in publication and one is under review.
+Recently, I have co-developed an HCI course for MSc students with colleagues from Shandong University.
+This course introduces design students to perceptual theories from psychology and guides them in applying these theories in their own design practice.

 ## Guest Lectures

-(Design course content, deliver lectures.)
-- Affective interaction design for healthcare technology at Qilu University of Technology, China (2024 spring, for undergraduate and master programmes).
-- Introduction of research in Human-computer interaction at University of Birmingham, UK (2024 Autumn, for master programme).
+As a guest lecturer, I have developed and delivered an HCI course, Affective Interaction Design, for undergraduate and master students at Qilu University of Technology, China (2024 Spring), with Dr Puhong Li.
+In the autumn of 2024, I also developed and delivered a course for the master's program: Introduction of Research in Human-computer Interaction, at the University of Birmingham, UK, with Dr Hyunyong Kim.

 <h3>Following are selected list of undergraduate/postgraduate modules that I've taught as a teaching assistant.</h3>